jfjensen/RoboND-Kinematics-Project/writeup.md

 		\end{bmatrix}
 $$

-#### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.
+### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

 ![alt text][image1]

+#### Inverse Position Kinematics

 First we need to calculate the Wrist Center vector $WC$.
 $$